geopython/pywps/docs/configuration.rst

 :maxsingleinputsize:
     maximal request size for a single input.
 0 for no limit.

-:maxsingleoutputsize:
-    maximal size for a single output.
-0 for no limit.

 :maxprocesses:
     maximal number of requests being stored in queue, waiting till they can be processed (see ``parallelprocesses`` configuration option). -1 for no limit.